President’s Message Forum History Education Projects Scholarships Art Contest By-Laws

 Then and Now….
-Outer Banks FORUM, 1983 – 2017
+Outer Banks FORUM, 1983 – 2023

-How it all began…..A pioneering group of inquisitive residents met in 1983 at the Southern Shores Fire Station to start a “Forum” to bring speakers on current events to the Outer Banks.
-The effort was successful, although the group was small, and in 1991, the FORUM’s orientation was shifted to musical and theatrical entertainment.
+How it all began…A pioneering group of inquisitive residents met in 1983 at the Southern Shores Fire Station to start a “Forum” to bring speakers on current events to the Outer Banks.
+The effort was successful, although the group was small, and in 1991, the Forum’s orientation was shifted to musical and theatrical entertainment.
 Performers were initially selected from local residents and admission was free.
 The old auditorium in Kitty Hawk Elementary School hosted the lectures, and later, musical performances.
 The Southern Shores Volunteer Fire Department set up folding chairs for a typical audience of 125 people.

 A season subscription of $25 for four shows was initiated to fund a variety of performers from other areas whose fees averaged $300 per night.
-In addition to ticket revenue, grants and business sponsors also helped pay expenses.
-Local residents and FORUM Board members contributed by welcoming performers overnight in their homes and serving them home cooked meals.
+In addition to ticket revenue, grants and business sponsors helped pay expenses.
+Local residents and Forum Board members contributed by welcoming performers overnight in their homes and serving them home cooked meals.
 Portable stage extensions to accommodate the Virginia Symphony were built and stored in a member’s boat shed.

-How we have changed….Granted nonprofit (501c3) status in 1988, the Outer Banks FORUM for the Lively Arts has evolved in to a self-supporting and stable organization.
+How we have changed…Granted nonprofit (501c3) status in 1988, the Outer Banks Forum for the Lively Arts has evolved into a self-supporting and stable organization.
 In 1999, we joined the North Carolina Presenters Consortium, a non-profit corporation with the mission of bringing first rate artists and audiences together at reasonable rates.